civican/legisinfo/42-1/bills/C-44/bill_text.md

     a statement of the manner in which the Parliamentary Budget Officer intends to prioritize requests for his or her services from parliamentary committees and members of the Senate and the House of Commons.

-  **(2)** The annual work plan is subject to the approval of the Speaker of the Senate and the Speaker of the House of Commons, who may be assisted by the chair of the committee referred to in section 79.12, by the chair of the Standing Committee on National Finance of the Senate or, if there is not a Standing Committee on National Finance, the chair of the appropriate committee of the Senate and by the chair of the Standing Committee on Finance of the House of Commons or, if there is not a Standing Committee on Finance, the chair of the appropriate committee of the House of Commons.
-After the annual work plan has been approved, the Speaker of the Senate and the Speaker of the House of Commons shall each table it in the House over which he or she presides.
+  **(2)** The Parliamentary Budget Officer may update the annual work plan as required during the fiscal year.

+  **(3)** After the annual work plan has been provided to the Speaker of the Senate and the Speaker of the House of Commons, they shall each table it in the House over which he or she presides.

 ### Section 79.2

-  ****(1)**** **During periods when Parliament** is **not dissolved**, the Parliamentary Budget Officer
+  **(1)** During periods when Parliament is not dissolved, the Parliamentary Budget Officer

     may prepare reports containing the Parliamentary Budget Officer's analysis of any of the following federal government documents: